developerkevin/MasterList-EthereumClassic/README.md

 ## Philosophy

-The Ideas behind the Ethereum Project.
+1. The Ideas behind the Ethereum Project and the Ethereum chain (ETH).

 - [Making Smart Contracts Smarter](https://eprint.iacr.org/2016/633.pdf) - Smart contract security attacks.
 - [Ethereum Wiki Philosophy](https://github.com/ethereum/ethereum.org/wiki/Philosophy) - Some of the core philosophies of Ethereum.
 - [Ethereum Improvement Proposals](https://eips.ethereum.org/) - Standards for the Ethereum platform, including core protocol specifications, client APIs, and contract standards.

-The ideas behind the continuation of the original Ethereum project as Ethereum Classic.
+2. The ideas behind the continuation of the original Ethereum project and the Ethereum Classic chain (ETC).

 - [Etherplan](https://etherplan.com/)